nihilok/domains-api/README.md

 On **Windows** you can use Task Scheduler; on **Linux/Mac**, simply add `ipchecker.py` to your crontab (mark as executable with `chmod +x ipchecker.py`) and you can choose the frequency of the checks.
-My crontab entry looks like this:
+My hourly cron job looks like this:

 `0 * * * * /home/me/ipChecker/ipchecker.py >> ~/cron.log 2>&1`

+if reducing downtime is essential you could increase the frequency of checks to every 5 minutes, for example, like this:

+`*/5 * * * * ...etc`

+On Google Domains the default TTL for Dynamic DNS is 1 min, but unless you expect your external IP to change very frequently, more regular checks might be a slight waste of resources.

-Logs to `ipchecker.log` in the same directory and stdout so that the logs also appear in the cron log.
-Check the logs if the script does not run as expected, or to see when the IP was last checked.
+The script logs to both `ipchecker.log` in the script's own directory and stdout so that the logs also appear in the cron log / terminal.
+Check `~/cron.log` if the script does not run as expected, or to see when the IP was last checked.

 If you forget your IP or need to check it for any reason, running `ipchecker.py` without options will log your current IP to the terminal.